atallah-lab/analyses/README.md

 # analyses
-Statistical analyses of endonuclease sites in hg38 for development of L1 insertion models.
+Statistical analyses of L1 EN sites in hg38 for development of L1 insertion models.